http-party/node-http-proxy/README.md

   res.end();
 }).listen(9000);
 ```
+†Invoking listen(..) triggers the creation of a web server.
+Otherwise, just the proxy instance is created.

 #### Setup a stand-alone proxy server with custom server logic
 This example show how you can proxy a request using your own HTTP server